Digitisation of heritage audio collections

 Checklist for planning a digitisation project

-We have created a useful checklist, which covers some of the things to consider in planning and carrying out a digitisation project.
+We have created a ‘Heritage audio digitisation checklist’, which covers some of the things to consider in planning and carrying out a digitisation project.

 The National Preservation Office acknowledges the work of Conservator, Audiovisual Media, Nick Guy, with advice from Senior Sound Conservator, Bronwyn Officer, and Curator Oral History and Sound, Linda Evans, of the Alexander Turnbull Library in the preparation of this guide.